koinotice/genv/README.md

 Harpoon services are designed to work together on a Docker network (named `harpoon` by default), with web-based services registering automatically with a proxy server (Traefik).
-The use of `dnsmasq` enables accessing services via one or more domains (`harpoon.dev` by default).
+The use of `dnsmasq` enables accessing services "externally" via one or more domains (`.harpoon` by default).
+Internal name resolution and service discovery (`.service.int.harpoon`) is supported with Consul and Registrator, as well as Docker's own internal DNS server.

 _Harpoon_ has been tested with:
 * [Docker for Mac](https://www.docker.com/docker-mac)